rocky-linux/documentation/docs/guides/email/02-basic-email-system.md

 ```

 OK, use the command to start your service-- `systemctl start dovecot.service`

+!!! info

+    During dovecot initialization, the **/usr/libexec/dovecot/mkcert.sh** file is executed to generate a self-signed certificate.

 You can check the port occupancy using the following command: